 The mucous cyst is mostly found on the index finger of the dominant hand at the joint near the fingernail.
 The cyst is a small bump with clear fluid that forms a thick, firm to the touch, outer layer.
 Mucous cysts are often mistaken for a blister.
 Although most mucous cysts are not painful, they may rupture, resulting in the drainage of a clear, thick liquid.
 If this happens, there is risk for severe joint infection.

 Although the mucous cyst often presents little or no pain, it is recommended that a doctor assess the condition and examine the patient for any other underlying issues.
 Since most mucous cysts are related to arthritis, a physician may order an x-ray to confirm the root cause and level of degeneration.
 In many cases, bone spurs have also formed on top of the joint near the cyst.

-In many cases, mucous cysts do not need treatment.
-Small cysts that don’t cause any problems may be treated with aspiration and a steroid medication.
-In more severe cases where the skin is thin and at risk of rupture, the cyst has become very large or painful, or the nail has become significantly deformed, surgical excision and joint debridement may be recommended.
+In most cases, the mucous cyst does not require treatment and should be monitored.
+Small cysts may be treated with needle puncture and steroid medication.
+In severe cases where there is risk of rupture, pain, or nail deformation, surgery may be recommended.